IBM/vision-hzn/publish/README.md

 ```
 2. Clone or copy this code locally on your dev machine,

-3. Setup these ENVs to publish the service and policy
+3. Setup these ENVs to publish the service and policy.
 Put these ENV vars in a file to source them conveniently.
-These ENVs include ones required for register and additional ones.
+These ENVs include the ones required for register and additional ones.
 ```
 ### Prefix for the services naming convention
 export EDGE_OWNER=<string-to-group-your-services> # e.g: sg.edge